openbroadcaster/observer/INSTALL.md

 tools/cli/ob passwd admin
 ```

 9. Set up a cron job to run the `cron.php` script regularly.
 This script is responsible for clearing old cache and unused upload files.
-For example, you can set the cron job to run every 5 minutes with the following command.
-Replace `/path/to/openbroadcaster` with the actual path to your OpenBroadcaster installation directory.
+The following is an example crontab entry.

 ```
 */5 * * * * php /path/to/openbroadcaster/cron.php